comfortablejohn/react-coding-challenge/README.md

 This improves composability while still allowing other components such as `Header` and `Footer` to have access to the navigation context if required.

-I would typically use [https://github.com/ReactTraining/react-router](React Router) for routing, but opted for this approach to avoid using third party libraries as per the spec.
+I would typically use [React Router](https://github.com/ReactTraining/react-router) for routing, but opted for this approach to avoid using third party libraries as per the spec.